Typically British things that all visitors should try to do and can be found in many locations

 A full English breakfast - Probably the easiest thing to find here as your overnight accommodation will almost certainly have this as a breakfast option.
 It is pretty substantial, so I don't usually bother much with lunch after this start to the day.
 For variety try kippers, smoked fish with quite a strong flavour if they are available.
 The full English, Welsh, Scottish or Ulster Fry, depending on where you are, can also be found at many cafes, cheap restaurants and even pubs up to about 11am or sometimes all day to about 5pm.

 Curry - Britain's favourite spicy food is overwhelmingly Indian, served at about 20% of all restaurants in Britain.
-You could look for Thai or Mexican if this is what you prefer, but the chances are you'll be disappointed, instead go for one of the options at the nearest well regarded "curry house".
+You could look for Thai or Mexican if this is what you prefer, but the chances are you'll be somewhat disappointed, instead go for one of the options at the nearest well regarded "curry house".
 The chances are unless you've actually been to India, this will be the best Indian food you'll have tasted.

 Tea, the British way - You have to try this when you're here, though I accept it is probably one of those things you have to grow up with to regard it as an indispensible part of life.
 By default the tea is black and almost universally drunk hot and with milk, I have seen cold tea for sale but I can't remember ever seeing anyone I know drinking it.
 Tea is a universal panacea for any ills, it is an ideal way to punctuate the day and just slow down for a bit, it is the preferred method for millions to start their day, every day.
 Tea is the perfect accompaniment to a full English breakfast or fish and chips, there are endless biscuits available to dunk it and there is a whole power station at Dinorwig in north Wales that keeps the electricity flowing when loads of people make a cup of tea at the same time.